- Chazen Global Study Tours

 Students work on projects throughout the semester as an Independent Study course.
 Teams of 3-4 students will bring a diverse set of skills and backgrounds to the project.
 If travel is appropriate, students travel in January for fall projects, and March for spring projects.

-For the Fall 2018 semester, Chazen is partnering with Citi Ventures to source three projects for students to work on and to ensure students have the support they need throughout the projects.
-Student teams will match with internal Citi teams to partner on the projects.
-Each team is assigned a Citi Mentor/Project Manager who guides and coaches the team.
+For the Spring 2020 semester, Chazen is partnering with Citi Ventures Each team is assigned a Citi Mentor/Project Manager who guides and coaches the team.
 Applications for summer projects due May 11th.